katydecorah/katydecorah.github.io/code/_posts/2018-11-04-flickr-to-jekyll.md

   - Jekyll
 ---

-Flickr has been the place where I've stored all my photos for this blog.
+I've stored all my photos for this blog on Flickr.
 For a while now I have kicked around the idea of finding a new home for them.
-One big reason being that a lot of the images are bloated and I would like to write my own build system to control them.
+One big reason being that a lot of the images are bloated and I would like to create my own system to control them.
+And now that Flickr is changing its storage policies, it's time to move my boxes of photos out of their basement.

-I [wrote a module](https://github.com/katydecorah/flickr-to-jekyll) that will scan your Jekyll posts and download all your Flickr photos.
+I [wrote a module](https://github.com/katydecorah/flickr-to-jekyll) that will scan your Jekyll posts, download all your Flickr photos, and update the photos paths with the new relative ones.

 And, guess what reader, it will download the _original_ Flick photo.

 ## Under the hood